ARM-software/libGPULayers/docs/building.md

 * Common code provides the dispatch framework which intercept all entrypoints, and then forwards these to an appropriate handler.
-The common code provides a default pass-through handler.
+The common code provides a default pass-through handler for each API entrypoint.
-* User code provides layer-specific implementations of function intercepts and extends the generated `Device` and `Instance` classes with whatever stateful persistence is needed to implement the layer.
+* User code provides layer-specific implementations of function intercepts and can extend the generated `Device` and `Instance` classes with whatever additional stateful persistence is needed to implement the layer.

 ## Checking out the code